cyberglitchlabs/owon-xdm-remote/README.md

    to the ESP32:

    * `main.py`
-   * `secrets.py` (adjust to your environment)
+   * `wifi_manager.py`

-3. **Screw in and connect the PCBA** via the JST cable and power up the XDM multimeter.
-The ESP connects to Wi-Fi and MQTT, initializes the multimeter, and starts processing commands.
+3. **Screw in and connect the PCBA** via the JST cable and power up the XDM multimeter

 4. **Enter your WiFi and MQTT Credentials** in the opening WiFi Access Point named `OWON-XDM-Remote-Setup`and hit `Save & Connect`

    <img width="600" alt="image" src="https://github.com/Elektroarzt/owon-xdm-remote/blob/main/assets/WiFi%20Manager.png?raw=true">

-The ESP32 reboots and connects to your WiFi and MQTT Broker.
+The ESP32 reboots and connects to your WiFi and MQTT Broker, initializes the multimeter, and starts processing commands.

 ## MQTT Topics
 To communicate with the multimeter over MQTT, send a valid command to the corresponding topic `xdm1041/cmd`.
 If there is an answer to the command, it will be returned on `xdm1041/resp`.
 The command set can be found at [this OWON page](https://files.owon.com.cn/software/Application/XDM1000_Digital_Multimeter_Programming_Manual.pdf).